enchf/coding-groovy-thing/README.md

 * Semicolon is optional and discouraged.
 * Dynamically typed variables.
 * Closures in action, syntax using brackets and have an implicit `it` variable for single parameters closures.

+### 3 - A real test is added

+A real test listing OCI compartments is added.
+Spock features can be seen in action, with the blocks defined showing assignations, executions and assertions.

+The most relevant change here is the introduction of a trait, working as a helper for the Spock specifications.
+The trait injects the authentication provider used in any OCI API client as an instance variable, available in all test specifications implementing the OCI trait.